Definition and diagnosis of hypertension in children and adolescents

 The definition and diagnosis of HTN in children will be reviewed here.
 The risk factors, epidemiology, etiology, evaluation, and treatment of HTN in children are discussed separately.
 (See "Epidemiology, risk factors, and etiology of hypertension in children and adolescents" and "Evaluation of hypertension in children and adolescents" and "Nonemergent treatment of hypertension in children and adolescents".)

-The definition of childhood hypertension (HTN) is based upon the normative distribution of blood pressure (BP) in healthy children.
-This is in contrast to adult HTN, which is primarily defined by clinical outcome data (ie, risk of cardiovascular disease and mortality) from large trials of antihypertensive therapy [3-5].
-This clinical definition cannot be applied to children because cardiovascular (CV) events other than left ventricular hypertrophy do not typically occur until adulthood.
+United States — In 2017, the American Academy of Pediatrics (AAP) published revised guidelines for screening and managing high blood pressure (BP) for children and adolescents (table 1).
+As was true with previous guidelines, high BP, including HTN, is defined from normative distribution of BP data in healthy children that includes children from the National Health and Nutrition Examination Survey (NHANES) and other screening studies.
+This is in contrast to adult HTN, which is primarily defined by clinical outcome data (ie, risk of cardiovascular disease [CVD] and mortality) from large trials of antihypertensive therapy.
+However, these outcome measures cannot be applied to children because cardiovascular (CV) events other than left ventricular hypertrophy do not typically occur in childhood.
 (See "Overview of hypertension in adults".)

 - Lauer RM, Clarke WR.
 Childhood risk factors for high adult blood pressure: the Muscatine Study.
 Pediatrics 1989; 84:633.